 See example component makefiles for more complete component makefile examples.

-Note that there is a difference between an empty
+Note that there is a different between an empty

 component.mk file (which invokes default component build behaviour) and no

 component.mk file (which means no default component build behaviour will occur.)
 It is possible for a component to have no component.mk file, if it only contains other files which influence the project configuration or build process.

 The following component-specific variables are available for use inside